 The crucifixion was used from the 6th century BCE until the 4th century CE when in 337 Emperor Constantine the Great banned this type of execution in honour of Christ, who was the most famous victim of this execution.
 In addition, Roman legionaries had fun during torture, hanging convicts from different angles.
 A tortured convict, according to Roman crucifixion rules, could die several days.
 The body was left to be eaten by sepia and other birds.

-The bronze bull, also called the Falaris Sicilian bull or bull, was a tool of execution invented by the Greeks.
-His inventor was Perillus of Athens, who persuaded Falaris (tyrant of the Sicilian city of Akragas from the 4th century BCE) to use it as a murder weapon, to which through the upper closed hole, convicts were put and then baked alive, kindling a fire under a bull.
+The bronze bull, also called the bull of Phalaris or Sicilian bull, was a tool of execution invented by the Greeks.
+His inventor was Perillus of Athens, who persuaded Phalaris (tyrant of the Sicilian city of Akragas from the 4th century BCE) to use it as a murder weapon, to which through the upper closed hole, convicts were put and then baked alive, kindling a fire under a bull.
 The victims’ cry was distorted as they passed through the cleverly constructed modulator placed in the bull’s head and heard outside as the roar of an animal.
-Falaris, amazed by Perilaus’s idea, instructed him to enter the device and demonstrate how it works.
-The naive artist went inside, and the tyrant ordered to close the hole and light a fire under the bull.
-Perillus, often considered the first victim of the “bronze bull”, was in fact pulled out before he could fry, and then on the order of the tyrant knocked him off the rock.
+Phalaris, amazed by Perilaus’s idea, instructed him to enter the device and demonstrate how it works.
+The naive artist went inside, and the tyrant ordered them to close the hole and light a fire under the bull.
+Perilaus, often considered the first victim of the “bronze bull”, was in fact pulled out before he could fry, and then on the order of the tyrant knocked him off the rock.

-The brown bull was allegedly sunk in the sea in 554 BCE, just after the overthrow of the tyrant by the uprising, headed by Teron’s ancestor, a Telemach, and Falaris himself was to be the last victim roasted in it.
+The bronze bull was allegedly sunk in the sea in 554 BCE, just after the overthrow of the tyrant by the uprising, headed by Teron’s ancestor, a Telemach, and Phalaris himself was to be the last victim roasted in it.
 According to another version, after the capture of Akragas, the bull was transported by Hamilcon to Carthage and only after its destruction, returned to Akragas.

 It is believed that the Romans used this type of torture to kill Jews and Christians.
 According to Christian tradition, Saint Eustace was baked in a bronze bull with his wife and children at the behest of the emperor Hadrian.
 However, the Catholic Church considers these stories to be completely untrue.
 A similar fate happened to Antipas of Pergamon during the persecution of Domitian in 92 CE.
 The tool was also used in 287 CE during Emperor Diocletian at Pelagia of Tarsus.